 Campylobacteriosis is a bacterial infection caused by the bacteria Campylobacter jejuni.
 It affects the intestinal tract and, in rare cases, the bloodstream (sepsis).
 It is the most commonly reported cause of bacterial diarrhea in the United States.

-Our lawyers represent people diagnosed with campylobacteriosis after eating contaminated food.
+Our Campylobacter lawyers represent people diagnosed with campylobacteriosis after eating contaminated food.
 Some of our cases have involved grocery stores and raw milk from farms, but most of our cases involve food eaten at a restaurant.
 For more information, read “Can I Sue a Restaurant for Food Poisoning?”

 We have represented several people with this illness who developed Guillain-Barré Syndrome (GBS), a severe complication.
 These clients were severely sickened.
 Attorney Fred Pritzker and his team are some of the few attorneys in the nation who have successfully won money for clients sickened with campylobacteriosis and GBS.
 You can contact our law firm about a campylobacteriosis lawsuit using the form below.

 If you are infected with Campylobacter, your symptoms may include the following: